University of Georgia Wins It’s First National Championship In 41 Years - NewsBreak

 The Bulldogs were on a 7-game losing streak to Alabama, including three losses in SEC title games including the 41-24 loss in December and a double-overtime defeat in the 20178national championship game .

 UGA Bulldogs coach Kirby Smart wins his first game in 5 tries against his mentor, Alabama coach Nick Saban.
-Coach Smart is also only the second former Nick Saban assistant to beat him (Texas A&M’s Jimbo Fisher is the 1st).
-The Bulldogs now celebrate their first National Championship since former UGA running back Herschel Walker and Head Coach Vince Dooley defeated Notre Dame 17–10 in the Sugar Bowl to finish 12–0 and ranked number 1, winning the title.[ione_media_gallery id="2770765" overlay="true"]
+Coach Smart is also only the second former Saban assistant to beat him (Texas A&M’s Jimbo Fisher is the 1st).
+The Bulldogs now celebrate their first National Championship since former UGA running back Herschel Walker and Head Coach Vince Dooley defeated Notre Dame 17–10 in the Sugar Bowl to finish 12–0 and ranked number one, winning the title.[ione_media_gallery src="https://hotspotatl.com" id="4451702" overlay="true"]

 Comments / 0